Fiat S.p.A.: History

-In 1921, workers seized Fiat's plants and hoisted the red flag of communism over them.
-Agnelli responded by quitting the company.
-However, the Italian Socialist Party and its ally organization, the Italian General Confederation of Labour, in an effort to effect a compromise with the centrist parties ordered the occupation ended.
+In 1921 workers seized Fiat's plants and hoisted the red flag of communism over them, to which Agnelli responded by quitting the company.
+However, the Italian Socialist Party and its ally organization, the Italian General Confederation of Labour, in an effort to effect a compromise with the centrist parties ordered the occupation to end.
 In 1922, Fiat began to build the famous Lingotto car factory—then the largest in Europe—which opened in 1923.
 It was the first Fiat factory to use assembly lines; by 1925, Fiat controlled 87% of the Italian car market.
 In 1928, with the 509, Fiat included insurance in the purchase price.

-Fiat made military machinery and vehicles during World War II for the Army and Regia Aeronautica and later for the Germans.
-Fiat made obsolete fighter aircraft like the biplane CR.42 Falco, which was one of the most common Italian aircraft, along with Savoia-Marchettis, as well as light tanks (obsolete compared to their German and Soviet counterparts) and armoured vehicles.
-The best Fiat aircraft was the G.55 fighter, which arrived too late and in too limited numbers.
-In 1945—the year Mussolini was overthrown—the National Liberation Committee removed the Agnelli family from leadership roles in Fiat because of its ties to Mussolini's government.
-These were not returned until 1963, when Giovanni's grandson, Gianni, took over as general manager until 1966, as chairman until 1996.
+Fiat made military machinery and vehicles during World War II for the Italian army and Regia Aeronautica, and later for the Germans.
+Fiat made fighter aircraft like the biplane CR.42 Falco, which was one of the most common Italian aircraft, along with Savoia-Marchettis, as well as light tanks, obsolete compared to their German and Soviet counterparts, and armoured vehicles.
+The best Fiat aircraft was the G.55 fighter, which arrived too late and in too limited numbers to impact the outcome of the war.

+In 1945 the National Liberation Committee removed the Agnelli family from leadership roles in Fiat because of its ties to Mussolini's government.
+These were not returned until 1963, when Giovanni's grandson, Gianni, took over as general manager until 1966 and as chairman until 1996.

+Fiat launched a nuclear research program in the 1950s.
+It was the first private company in Europe to host its own nuclear reactor.